-Established in 1592, Trinity College is the oldest university in Ireland.
-It was founded as an Irish equivalent to Oxford and Cambridge, and retains its reputation as a research centred university.
+Established in 1592, Trinity College Dublin is the oldest university in the Republic of Ireland.
+It was founded as an Irish equivalent to the University of Oxford and the University of Cambridge, and retains its reputation as a research centred university.

 Among the university's alumni is mathematician William Rowan Hamilton, who has a research institute at Trinity named in his honour.
 Author of Dracula, Bram Stoker, and Nobel Peace Prize recipient Mairead Maguire are other well-known graduates.

 Galway is a small city located on the western coast, among the green countryside.
 But don’t let that fool you into thinking the city is a quiet rural outpost, for lively events such as the annual Pride festival make Galway a social hub ideal for students.
 It is also a 2020 European Capital of Culture.

 The university was recently awarded significant investment and now has a student centre, a building for the study of human biology and a centre for drama, theatre and performance.

 Anyone with an interest in linguistics may be well suited to Galway’s School of Languages, Literatures and Cultures which contains disciplines including French, German and Classical.
 The school is also the location of the UNESCO-recognised archive of historical Irish Gaelic documents, studied under Celtic Civilisation.

 The oldest student society at Galway is the literary and debating society, which was founded in 1846, just a year after the university opened.